ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 and are assumed to have been successfully completed prior to the commencement of the transfer initiation flow.

-# Transfer Initiation and Commencement Flows (Stage 1)
+# Transfer Initiation Stage (Stage 1)

 {: #satp-stage1-section}

-This section describes the SATP Set-up stage, where a sender gateway interacts with a recipient gateway, proposing a session.
+This section describes the transfer initiation stage, where the sender gateway and the receiver gateway prepare for the start of the asset transfer.

-These artifacts are contained in the Transfer Initiation Claims.
+The sender gateway proposes the set of transfer parameters and asset-related artifacts for the transfer to the receiver gateway.
+These are contained in the Transfer Initiation Claims.

+If the receiver gateway accepts the proposal, it returns a signed receipt message for the proposal indicating it agrees to proceed to the next stage.
+If the receiver gateway rejects any parameters or artifacts in the proposal, it can provide a counteroffer to the sender gateway by responding with a proposal reject message carrying alternative parameters.

 Gateways MUST support the use of the HTTP GET and POST methods defined in RFC 2616 [RFC2616] for the endpoint.